Mela User Guide

 Feedback

-Signals flow left-to-right within a lane and top-to-bottom between lanes.
-However, you may want to send an Audio signal in the opposite direction to create feedback.
-This module enables feedback by taking the output of an Audio bus, delaying it by 1 sample, and merging it with the Audio signal passing through the lane.
+In Mela, signals flow left to right within a lane and top to bottom between lanes.
+Creating feedback requires sending an Audio signal in the opposite direction.
+The Feedback module enables this by taking the output of an Audio bus, delaying it by 1 sample, and merging it with the lane’s Audio signal.

 Input